 How To Guides

 Massage therapy in North America generally costs between $70 to $150 per hour, depending on the region, therapist experience, and service type.
-Some extended health plans may offer reimbursement, but coverage varies—always check with your provider to understand what’s included before booking a session.
+In the U.S., a typical 60-minute session runs $50–$135, while in Canada rates tend to fall between $80–$150.
+Some extended health plans may offer reimbursement, but coverage varies — always check with your provider to understand what's included before booking a session.
 Specialty massages or add-on services can also affect the price.

 Massage prices vary by session length, experience, and location, but here's a general breakdown of current average rates:

-Now that you see there’s a huge variance in what massage businesses charge for their services, let’s take a look at how to find the right pricing structure for your business.
+Now that you can see there's a wide variance in what massage businesses charge for their services, let's take a look at how to find the right pricing structure for your business.

 When pricing your massage services, start by assessing your costs, market rates, and the unique value you provide.
 Factor in massage specialty and experience level.
 The key is to set rates that reflect your value, attract loyal clients, and build real financial freedom.

-Follow these 3 steps to set massage therapy pricing that aligns with where your business is now, and where you’re trying to go:
+Don't worry if pricing feels overwhelming — let's break it down into three manageable steps that align with where your business is now and where you're trying to go:

 Once you set your base rates, you can start thinking about ways to increase revenue with things like add-ons, upgrades, selling packages or memberships, as well as selling retail in your massage therapy business.